This article originally appeared on VICE Greece

 Were Tsipras to fail to meet his promises could be even more catastrophic to Greeks than just leaving the EU.
 It could mean an even greater rise of extremism and fascism locally, as well as internationally.
 Syriza's voters were largely people who have been socially exhausted by austerity.
 If they end up feeling betrayed, some suggest they will turn to more extreme political forces, such as the Golden Dawn, which on Sunday got 6.28 percent of the vote and 17 seats out of 300.

 Which in turn raises questions about Syriza's immigration policy.
 The Hellenic Foundation for European and Foreign Policy (ELIAMEP) notes that previous governments in Greece have been working irregularly "in terms of control and deterrence" of illegal immigration.
-Generally speaking, the last government's irregular migration policy could be summarized as follows: arrest, detain, return.
+Generally speaking, the last government's irregular migration policy could be summarised as follows: Arrest - Detain - Return.

 This leads us back to where we started.
 The changes Tsipras wants to make in Greece rely on him getting Europe's leaders to respect him and lighten their stance.
 And if he achieves that, his negotiations will have repercussions beyond Greece.